davewalker5/DroneFlightLog/README.md

 ## About

-DroneFlightLogDb implements the entities and business logic for an SQL-based drone flight logbook, providing facilities for recording and querying the following data:
+DroneFlightLogDb implements the entities and business logic for a SQL-based drone flight logbook, providing facilities for recording and querying the following data:

 * Operator details
 * Drones, models and manufacturers